It's incredibly rewarding to be a Special Olympics Missouri coach.

 - Complete the Concussion Awareness Training.
 Save the certificate.

-- Following Special Olympics Corporate General Liability policy guidelines, all participants are to complete this online Participant Risk Acknowledgement Form at, which provides information and guidance on assessing risk and acknowledges that participation could increase risk of contracting or spreading COVID-19.
+- Following Special Olympics Corporate General Liability policy guidelines, all participants are to complete this Communicable Diseases and COVID-19 Waiver and Release Form.

 - You will be contacted by a Special Olympics representative to complete the process.
 They will ask for documentation that you completed all of these steps, so be prepared.